-By: __________________________ By: __________________________

-Name: Name: ________________________

-Title: Vice President Title: ________________________

 Section V

 Confirm and Master ISDA Agreement

 (ENA SWAP)

 THE INFORMATION PRESENTED IN THE ATTACHED FORM OF MASTER AGREEMENT AND CONFIRMATION LETTER IS INCLUDED AS AN ATTACHMENT TO A RESPONSE TO RFP SUBMITTED BY ENA AND LVC I TO NEVADA POWER DATED FEBRUARY 22, 2001, AND IS NOT TO BE CONSIDERED SEPARATELY FROM THE LETTER.
 NEITHER THE RESPONSE TO RFP NOR THIS ATTACHMENT IS INTENDED TO BE COMPLETE AND ALL INCLUSIVE OF THE TERMS OF THE PROPOSED TRANSACTION, NOR DOES THE RESPONSE TO RFP OR THIS ATTACHMENT CREATE A BINDING AND ENFORCEABLE CONTRACT BETWEEN OR COMMITMENT OR OFFER TO ANY PARTY OR PARTIES.